Installing an OpenLDAP server on FreeNAS

 To configure the web server, update the following entries in the

-/usr/local/etc/apache24/httpd.conf
+/usr/local/etc/apache24/httpd.conf file:

 - To configure the web server to process php files using the PHP module, add